ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 a single connection at the sender.
 A multipath sender can schedule which packets travel on which of its active paths.
 This enables a tradeoff in timeliness and reliability.
-There are various ways that multipath techniques can be used.c
+There are various ways that multipath techniques can be used.

 One example use is to provide fail-over from one path to another when the original path is no longer viable or to switch the traffic from